Considering that nearly 80% of Americans own a clothes dryer, it’s no surprise that many of us are curious about how much it costs to run one.

-On average, running a ventless electric dryer for two loads per week, with each cycle lasting around 60 min, can cost around $19 per year.
-However, the running costs will vary depending on different factors, such as venting, Energy Star rating, and local electricity rates.
+On average, running a ventless electric dryer for two loads per week, with each cycle lasting around 60 min, can cost about $19 per year.
+However, the running costs will vary depending on factors such as venting, Energy Star rating, and local electricity rates.

-Do you want to know the true cost of running your electric dryer, and how to reduce it?
-Read on to find out!
+Keep reading to know the cost of running your electric dryer and how to reduce it.

 Click here to find out the cost of electricity in your state